You are currently viewing Understanding and Managing Seasonal Affective Disorder (SAD)

 Recognizing the Symptoms of Seasonal Affective Disorder

-So, how can you recognize the telltale signs of this seasonal depression?
-Well, let’s dive in and explore the key symptoms to watch out for.
+So, how can you tune into your body’s signals and identify the signs of this seasonal depression?
+Let’s explore the key symptoms to watch for.

 Persistent Feelings of Sadness or Depressed Mood